rileydr/AirQuality-USWest/README.md

 We have sought to understand some the following:

 * Is there a direct relationship between AQI and fires?

+* Does the type of fire (rx vs. wildfire) and/or area of burn have predictable impacts on air quality in surrounding areas?
+    * if so, how long does it take for air quality to return to baseline, or at healthy 'levels of concern', as defined by the EPA?

 * What fire trends can be observed over the years?